kbase/narrative/README.md

 ## Architecture

+### In progress!

 The Narrative sits on top of the IPython Notebook, so most of its architecture is a mirror of that.
 However, the Narrative's interaction with other KBase elements - namely the data stores and job running services - merits its own description.
 This will be ongoing (and evolving!), but a brief description of how a job gets run and registered is available here:

 [Narrative App/Method Running](/docs/narrative_app_error_states.md)

-When deployed in production, the Narrative interface is compiled into a [Docker](https://www.docker.com) container.
+When deployed in production, the Narrative Interface is compiled into a [Docker](https://www.docker.com) container.
 When a user logs in, they have their own instance provisioned for them through an [Nginx](http://nginx.org) proxy, which provides a temporary server-side Narrative environment only for that user.
 Any changes made to a Narrative get saved as part of KBase data stores, but any changes to the file system or the Narrative kernel (e.g. local variables) are lost when the user logs out and their Docker instance gets shut down.

 ## Local installation (for developers)